nhsconnect/FHIR-ePMA-Implementation/index.md

 **Medication (prescription) requests from a hospital electronic patient medication administration (ePMA) system to a hospital pharmacy system.**

 At this time, this guidance is not applicable for the following uses cases;
+- Orders for the supply of ward stock medications
 - Discharge medication requests to the patient's GP
 - Primary care medication requests to community pharmacy (aka an FP10)
 - Medication requests to a home care medicines provider from a Trust